 A skillful medical record reviewer will never miss out on any of the pertinent components of a medical record.
 A nurse or a physician who has enough exposure to medical records in their daily routines can become a medical record review expert.

 Here is what a medical record looks like.
-Know the explain components of medical records and proceed to review.
+Know the explained components of medical records and proceed to review.

 3. Scrutinize your skillset